Moselsteig side trail Kluckertspfad

-A circular hiking trail into the Moselle Valley in the footsteps of the wine god Sucellus on idyllic paths with historic sites and a spectacular view of the Wolf monastery ruins.
-The circular route starts at the carpark of a barbecue hut above the Kinheim district of Kindel and leads though a wooded area to the “Gluckerter Bach” (Gluckert stream), where you will find the ruins of Roman mills carved into the rock.
-The trail continues on to the Wolf monastery ruins - the Church of Our Lady on Göckelsberg mountain, one of the oldest parish churches on the Moselle.
-This opens out onto a beautiful view of the Moselle valley and the famous wine village of Kröv, home to the “Kröver Nacktarsch”.
-It then continues in the direction of Wolf and through the Wolf mill brook valley, through butterfly habitats, woodland meadows and meadow orchards up towards the Moselle spur.
-From there the trail slowly descends back to the valley, passing an archaeological site with the remains of a Roman villa, the site were the “Sucellus”, the Gallo-Roman god of protection, was recovered.
+A circular hiking trail in the footsteps of the wine god Succellus on idyllic paths with historic sites and a spectacular view of the Wolf monastery ruins into the Moselle valley.
+From the parking lot of the barbecue hut above the Kinheim district of Kindel, the circular route initially starts through a forest area to the "Gluckerter Bach", where you find remains of Roman mills ground into the rock.
+Then it continues to the "Wolfer monastery ruins" – the Church of Our Lady on the Göckelsberg, one of the oldest parish churches on the Moselle.
+From here opens a splendid view into the Moselle valley and to the wine village of Kröv, home of the famous "Kröver Nacktarsch."
+It continues towards Wolf and through the Wolfer Mühlenbach valley through butterfly habitats, forest meadows, and orchards up to the Moselle promontory.
+From there, the path slowly descends again into the valley, past an excavation site with remains of a Roman villa, the found site of the Gallo-Roman protective god "Sucellus", back to the starting point.

 General information